Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 The Part Nobody Says Out Loud:

+There’s also a psychological angle here.
 When someone is always available, it starts to feel predictable.
 And predictable gets boring fast.

 But when there’s a bit of space, your brain fills in the gaps.
-Moreover, you can’t stop from thinking about the person more than you expected.
+Moreover, you can’t stop thinking about the person more than you expected.

 That doesn’t mean you should disappear for three days and act mysterious.
 That’s just annoying.
+But a little distance?
+That changes the energy.

 This Is Not Playing Hard To Get: